Best Recommended Pathway to Become a Chartered Accountant in Malaysia

 - BA (Hons) in Accounting and Finance with specialisms in Internal Audit

-- Top ranked universities in Malaysia for Accounting degree programmes with ACCA exemptions are Curtin University Sarawak, Asia Pacific University, KDU University College Utropolis Glenmarie, UCSI University, HELP University & KDU Penang University College.
+- Top ranked universities in Malaysia for Accounting degree programmes with ACCA exemptions are Multimedia University (MMU), Curtin University Sarawak, Asia Pacific University (APU), KDU University College Utropolis Glenmarie, UCSI University, MAHSA University, HELP University , KDU Penang University College and Sunway University.

-- Malaysia’s best universities for Accounting and Finance degree courses with ACCA exemptions are Heriot-Watt University Malaysia, Asia Pacific University, Taylor’s University, Curtin University Sarawak, HELP Academy, UCSI University & First City University College
+- Malaysia’s best universities for Accounting and Finance degree courses with ACCA exemptions are Heriot-Watt University Malaysia, Asia Pacific University, Taylor’s University, Curtin University Sarawak, UCSI University & First City University College

 Exemptions from the ACCA for Degree in Accounting Graduates in Malaysia